-There are many types of conversion, but for most businesses, they will fall into three main categories:
+There are many types of website conversions, but for most businesses, they will fall into three main categories:

-Sales – if you are running an online store, sales are the aim – so each will be tracked as a conversion
+Sales: If you are running an online store, sales are the aim – so each will be tracked as a website conversion

 It is up to you to define what are the ideal outcomes for somebody visiting your site and to track these as conversions.